 - assorted toppings, shredded lettuce, sour cream, shredded cheese,guacamole, Ranch dressing, olives

-To make the Taco meat: In a large skillet, sauté the onion and poblano pepper in a couple of drizzles of olive oil.
+- To make taco meat: In a large skillet, sauté the onion and poblano pepper in a couple of drizzles of olive oil.
 Cook for 2-3 minutes until they begin to soften and brown.
 Season with salt and black pepper to your taste.
 Add the minced garlic and sauté for 1 minute.

-Add the ground beef to the pan.
+- Add the ground beef to the pan.
 Cook until no pink remains in the ground beef.
-Add taco seasoning, garlic salt, lemon pepper, Worcestershire sauce, beans and tomatoes.
+Add taco seasoning, garlic salt, lemon pepper, beans and tomatoes.
 Mix well.
 Simmer covered for 30 minutes.